-In addition, this website will provide links to other historical materials of local interest such as those of the Westport Historical Society, the Massachusetts Historical Commission Macris which provides detailed information on historical resources which are on the list of state register of historic resources such as buildings, structures, areas, objects, and burial grounds, and the website for the Westport historic public and private burial grounds.
-We have organized the material into 23 categories and have listed these alphabetically.
+In addition, this website provides links to other historical materials of local interest such as those of the Westport Historical Society website, the Massachusetts Historical Commission Macris and the Paul Cuffe website which provides detailed information on historical resources which are on the list of state register of historic resources such as buildings, structures, areas, objects, and burial grounds, and the website for the Westport historic public and private burial grounds.
+We have organized the material into categories..
 We have placed the relevant files into these categories.
 To simplify research, we have given explanations of what is found in the files when not evident, and have placed files in more than one category when useful.
 Indexes and tables of contents are rare in the originals and have not been developed.
 Much of the information is in script and reading the handwriting can be a challenge.
 Use of modern search tools more often does not work.
 In many cases, the researcher should be prepared "to read the book" to find out what is in it.
-Despite these difficulties, it is possible to learn a great deal about Westport history, about the people who were born, lived, served the town, paid their taxes, served in the military, married, and died in Westport.
+Despite these difficulties, it is possible to learn a great deal about Westport history, about the people who were born, lived, served the town, paid their taxes, served in the military, married, and died in Westport and early Dartmouth.

 Care for the poor, indigent, disabled, and aged was an important service that towns were set up to do.
 These documents allow for an understanding of this work through the years, recording names of those helped, overseers, communications between towns, and more.
 There are overlapping of years, but the data are not necessarily the same.
 Many years are missing.